General Regulations

 Note: Ammunition may be carried in a magazine that is not attached to the firearm.
 Click here for contact information regarding federal firearms legislation.

-8. discharge a weapon within 183 m (200 yards) or cause a projectile from a weapon to pass within 183 m (200 yards) of any occupied building.
+8. Discharge a weapon within 183 m (200 yards) or cause a projectile from a weapon to pass within 183 m (200 yards) of any occupied building.
 Owners, occupants, or persons authorized by the owner or occupant are excepted, subject to local bylaws.

-9. discharge a firearm from or cause a projectile from a firearm to pass along or across:
+9. Discharge a firearm from or cause a projectile from a firearm to pass along or across:

 a) a provincial highway (this designation applies to all former primary and secondary highways),